 During the second treatment session Trevor said that he was continuing to push himself to socialise more with other prisoners and had started attending association.
-Trevor and his therapist also discussed the idea of exposure therapy and how avoidance can make anxiety worse.
+We also discussed the idea of exposure therapy and how avoidance can make anxiety worse.

-By the third session, Trevor explained each day is getting better, because he was being more active and being familiar with the prison surroundings.
-Talking through his anxieties had a real effect on how he thought about the spaces outside of his cell.
-Trevor completed an English class in education and will start a maths class very soon.
-Thinkaction’s therapist introduced relaxation techniques to manage his anxiety such as controlled breathing, positive self-talk, progressive muscle relaxation and shifting his focus of attention.
+By his third session, Trevor was feeling much better.
+Talking through his anxieties had a real impact on how he thought about the spaces outside of his cell.
+We introduced relaxation techniques to manage his anxiety such as controlled breathing, positive self-talk, progressive muscle relaxation and shifting his focus of attention.
 Trevor found these new techniques extremely helpful and continues to use them.

-During the fourth session the Thinkaction therapist and Trevor decided to end treatment.
+After the fourth session, Trevor and his counsellor decided his treatment was complete.
 Trevor had met his goal to engage more in activities and to feel comfortable in other prisoners’ company.
-He had set new goals now to contact his father and get a job inside the prison but he now felt confident enough to achieve these goals without the help of the therapist.
+He completed an English course and set new goals to contact his father and get a job inside the prison.
+Crucially for Trevor’s future, he now felt confident enough to achieve these goals on his own.